valeriangalliat/twdump/README.md

 ```

 The first time, you may run into API rate exceptions.
 It's better to
-download everything "by hand" to begin (simply by running `twdump-cron`
+download everything "by hand" to begin.
+For this, you run the cron until
-multiple times until you get everything, waiting a dozen of minutes between
-calls.
+you get an API error.
+Then, you take the last tweet ID from the list
+(the oldest retrieved), and you pass it to the `--max` option for the
+next call.

+To avoid duplicates, you have to substract 1 to it since the `--max` option
+includes the given tweet ID, but in case you forget it, keep in mind the
+`twdump-sort` script can take a `--unique` option to deduplicate tweets
+by ID!

+Repeat the last operation (updating the `--max` value everytime) until
+you have everything (the script will end without error).

 Note that the API will return only your last 3,200.

-If you have more tweets, you'd better download your Twitter archive
+If you have more tweets,
+you'd better download your Twitter archive (from the settings page) and
-(from the settings page) and convert it to `twdump`'s format.
-If you write
+convert it to `twdump`'s format.

-a script for this, feel free to make a pull request, I'd be glad to merge
+If you write a script for this, feel free to make a pull request, I'd be
-it!
+glad to merge it!